chandrath/Simple-Code-Combiner/README.md

 ## Features

 - ✅ **Streamlined for AI:** With a single click, all your code is gathered in one location, simplifying the process of feeding it to AI / LLM.
-- ✅ **AI-Powered Summarization:** Quickly summarize combined code using popular AI providers like OpenAI, Google Gemini, Mistral AI, Anthropic, **and now with support for local LLMs (e.g., Ollama, LM Studio etc)**.
+- ✅ **AI-Powered Summarization:** Quickly summarize combined code using popular AI providers like OpenAI, Google Gemini, Mistral AI, Anthropic, **and now with support for local LLMs (e.g., LM Studio, Ollama)**.
 - ✅ **Local LLM Support:** Use local LLMs by providing their API base, model, and API Key.
 - ✅ **Custom Model Support:** User can now manually add custom model name or select any model from list
 - ✅ **Input/Output Token Limit**: Provide input and output token limit for your AI provider